hamedasgari20/Python-Django-FastAPI-advanced-topics/README.md

 In summary, Django Channels extends Django's built-in capabilities to handle protocols other than HTTP and provides support for asynchronous code execution.

+**Use Cases:**

+1. [x] **Real-Time Chat Applications:** Create real-time chat applications where users can send and receive messages instantly using WebSockets.
+2. [x] **Live Notifications:** Implement live notifications to inform users about new messages, friend requests, updates, or any other events that require immediate user attention.
+3. [x] **Multiplayer Online Games:** Develop real-time multiplayer games using WebSockets for game state synchronization, player interaction, and chat functionality.
+4. [x] **IoT Integration:** Integrate with Internet of Things (IoT) devices by handling real-time data streams, sensor data, and device control.
+5. [x] **Financial Trading Platforms:** Build financial trading applications that require real-time price updates, order execution, and live trading data.
+6. [x] **Geolocation and Mapping:** Develop applications that track and display the real-time location of vehicles, deliveries, or assets on a map.
+7. [x] **Live Video Streaming:** Build live video streaming platforms for webinars, conferences, or live events, where viewers can interact with the stream in real time.

 ### HTTP methods in Django
 Django provides built-in support for handling HTTP requests and responses using request and response objects Here are some examples of how to use HTTP methods in Django:
 - **GET**: